SOCR/TCIU/README.md

 R Code
 ======

 The examples, demonstrations and simulations are designed, built, implemented and validated in the [R environment](https://www.r-project.org).

-See the [code folder](https://github.com/SOCR/TCIU/tree/master/code).
+The source R code for the package is in the [package folder](https://github.com/SOCR/TCIU/tree/master/package).

+The source RMarkdown code for the website is in the [website folder](https://github.com/SOCR/TCIU/tree/master/website).

 Team
 ====